ronakjethwa/javascript-webworkers/README.md

 Workers utilize thread-like message passing to achieve parallelism.
 They're perfect for keeping your UI refresh, performant, and responsive for users.

-This example demonstrares the classic example of finding a list of prime numbers in the given range.
-The UI often becomes unrepsonsive when dealing with large requested prime numbers.
+This example demonstrates the classic example of finding a list of prime numbers in the given range.
+The UI often becomes unresponsive when dealing with large requested prime numbers.
 This blurb of code shows how to tackle this kind of requests with webworkers in javascript.